abachurin/2048/README.md

 episodes = 1000
 Q_agent.train_run(episodes, agent=agent, saving=False)
 ```
-Well, technically it's a Neural Network with just one dense layer and no activation, so I can call it Deep Learning, right?
-Not sure :)
 After that I experimented with triples and quartets for a week, as well as with learning rates and reward functions.
 The best architecture I've come up with so far is having different variants of rows, columns and (2, 2) squares as features.
 Reward - a simple game score change.
 Learning rate - better start high at 0.1 - 0.25 range and gradually move towards 0.01 - 0.02.

 ### Conclusion